hyperion-rt/hyperion/docs/advanced/advanced_conf.rst

     m.set_raytracing(True)

 which turns off the specific energy calculation, kills photons as soon as they are first absorbed, and enables raytracing for the source emission.
 For the photon numbers, one can set ``raytracing_dust=0`` to zero, since this is not needed (there is no dust emission).

+.. note:: This cannot be used for *all* scattered light images.
+For example,
+          in a protostar, a K-band image may have a non-negligeable amount of scattered light flux originating from the inner rim of the disk.
+          This technique can only be used when there is no dust emission.

 Miscellaneous Settings
 ----------------------